quazi00/melon.client/README.md

 # melon.client
-a client that wont get you banned
+a client that wont get you banned (only useing melon approved mods...mostly)

 install melon loader from here https://melonwiki.xyz/#/